Skip to main content

 Application for Work Authorization Pending Asylum Decision

-You can immediately work in the United States if granted asylum status.
+You can begin working in the United States immediately if granted asylum status.
 However, some asylum applicants opt to apply for an Employment Authorization Document for identification and convenience.

-You and your dependents may apply for work authorization when your asylum application is being processed and before the USCIS makes a final decision.
+You and your dependents may apply for work authorization while your asylum application is being processed, before USCIS makes a final decision.
 You may apply for an Employment Authorization Document (EAD) or file a Form I-765.

 The USCIS has the so-called 180-Day Asylum EAD Clock.
 This system tracks how long your asylum application has been processed with USCIS or an immigration court.
 It counts the days from when you first filed your application and 150 days after submitting it.